Many people describe popups as annoying, irritating, and counterproductive. That is true in some cases. But they work!

 Your visitors can feel involved when you ask their opinion about a decision your business is about to make.
 You can do that with an exit-intent popup.

-Use your exit popup to invite people to share their feedback.
+You can use your exit popup to invite people to share their feedback.
 It could be a survey, poll, or even an email.
-Let your audience know that you’re interested in hearing what they think and feel.
+Let your audience know you’re interested in hearing their thoughts and feelings.

 People like to talk about what they think.
-They love it when brands want their opinions.
+So they love it when brands want their opinions.

 7. Offer a Discount or a Free Sample

 There are two words consumers love more than any other when it comes to shopping: free and discount.
-Free is obviously preferable, but we’ll take a 70-percent-off coupon code if that’s what you’re offering.
+So, free is preferable, but we’ll take a 70-percent-off coupon code if that’s what you’re offering.

-I mentioned before that exit-intent popups often work because they give the visitor incentive to go back to the page and reconsider leaving.
-If the prospect has been considering purchasing one of your products, you want to push that person toward the sale.
+I mentioned before that exit-intent popups often work because they incentivize the visitor to return to the page and reconsider leaving.
+For example, if the prospect has been considering purchasing one of your products, you want to push that person toward the sale.

 It’s not just about ingratiating yourself to your prospects.
 It’s about demonstrating as much value as possible.
 If prospects perceive value, they’ll want to buy from you.

-Just remember that too many options will overwhelm your visitor.
-Keep it as simple as possible — one offer per popup.
+Just to ensure you know, too many options will overwhelm your visitor.
+So keep it as simple as possible — one offer per popup.

 How your popup looks can also impact conversion rates.
 Test elements like colors, contrast, images, and leading lines to figure out what works best.

-Most of all, don’t be afraid to combine a few of these hacks to make your popups even more effective.
+Most of all, don’t be afraid to combine a few hacks to make your popups even more effective.
 Exit popups need refinement because every business’s audience is different.

 What kind of exit popup are you going to create with MailOptin?